auca/com.421-430/Practice_Tasks/Practice_04.md

 # COM 421, Software Engineering
-## Practice Task #4, Distributed Git Workflows (Integration-Manager)
+## Practice Task #4, Distributed Git Workflows (Integration-Manager Workflow)

 ### Requirements

-1. Take a break from your own `vmath` repo on GitHub and go to the public `vmath` repo <https://github.com/rachmiroff/vmath>.
+1. Take a break from your own `vmath` repo on GitHub and navigate to the public `vmath` repo at <https://github.com/toksaitov/vmath>.

-2. In that repo, go to the Projects page and find a suitable task for you to do.
+2. On that repo, visit the Projects page and select a task that you can contribute to from the backlog.

-3. Assign the task for yourself, move it into the 'In Progress' column of the Kanban-like board.
-If you don't have access to it, write to the instructor a email message with your GitHub login.
+3. Assign the task to yourself and move it into the 'In Progress' column of the Kanban-like board when it becomes available in the 'Ready' column.
+If you don't have access, send an email to the instructor with your GitHub username.

-4. Fork the `rachmiroff`'s repo, then clone your forked repo to your computer.
+4. Fork `toksaitov`'s repo, then clone your forked repository to your local machine.

-5. Go to the `dev` branch, create an issue branch from it, switch to that issue branch.
+5. Switch to the `dev` branch, create a new issue/feature branch from it, and then switch to your newly created issue/feature branch.

-6. Do the work on the task, making several commits.
+6. Work on the task, making several commits as you progress.

-7. Merge the work from the issue branch to `dev`.
+7. Merge the changes from your issue/feature branch into `dev`.

-8. Push the `dev` branch to your forked repo on GitHub.
+8. Push the `dev` branch to your forked repository on GitHub.

-9. Go to GitHub and create a Pull Request (PR) from `dev` of your forked repo to the `rachmiroff`'s dev of `vmath`.
+9. Navigate to GitHub and create a Pull Request from the `dev` branch of your forked repository to `toksaitov`'s `dev` branch of `vmath`.

-10. Ensure the PR is accepted by pushing fixes requested by the reviewers.
+10. Ensure the PR is accepted by addressing any feedback provided by the reviewers.
+Regularly follow the board, announcements, and discussions regarding your PR to adapt your work as needed.
+Be respectful to the Integration Managers and avoid inundating them with work on the very last day before the deadline.
+They will not be held responsible if they are unable to review and accept your work in time.

-### Managing a Project History with Git
+### Managing Project History with Git

 * <https://git-scm.com/book/en/v2>

 ### Submission

-Make a PR that is accepted and merged by the instructor.
+Submit a PR that is accepted by the Integration Managers and merged by the instructor before the specified deadline on Canvas.